hrshdhgd/sphintoxetry-cookiecutter/README.md

   congratulations :)
 ```

 And as the last line says: `congratulations :)`!!
-The project is ready to evolve!
+Your project is ready to evolve!